 I hope this is all of some use to you both inspirationally and facts-wise.
 There are some more features on my articles page which may prove of interest.

-Please don’t send me your manuscripts (don’t send them to any author unless it’s arranged – it’s a BIG no-no).
-I barely have time to put mascara on both eyes in the same sitting.
-I’m asked a lot for my help/imput/ and I just don’t have the time, I’m afraid – no exceptions.
-Writing books is a full time job plus for me which is why I’ve put all the info that I can think of on these Writing Advice pages and I hope they help.
+Please don’t send me your manuscripts.
+I’m sorry but I just don’t have time to read them or mentor anyone – no exceptions (it’s a basic courtesy that you don’t send unsolicited manuscripts to authors).
+Writing books is a full-time job+ for me which is why I’ve put all the info that I can think of on these Writing Advice pages and I hope it helps.